-\textbf{Comparison with Baseline Methods.} As shown in Figure \hyperref[fig:GSM8K-accuracy-results]{4(a)}, our method, SPO-chain (int5), achieves the highest accuracy on the GSM8K test set, outperforming PPO and GRPO by 6-12 percentage points.
-Furthermore, compared to VinePPO, our method not only delivers higher accuracy but also requires less time for episode generation, as demonstrated in Figure \hyperref[fig:GSM8K-accuracy-results]{4(b)}.
+\textbf{Comparison with Baseline Methods.} As shown in Figure \hyperref[fig:GSM8K-accuracy-results]{3(a)}, our method, SPO-chain (int5), achieves the highest accuracy on the GSM8K test set, outperforming PPO and GRPO by 6-12 percentage points.
+Furthermore, compared to VinePPO, our method not only delivers higher accuracy but also requires less time for episode generation, as demonstrated in Figure \hyperref[fig:GSM8K-accuracy-results]{3(b)}.
 This is due to our SPO-chain (int5) method uses fewer advantage estimation points per trajectory compared to VinePPO.
 Additionally, our SPO-tree (6-6-6) method achieves the second-highest accuracy on the GSM8K test set, validating its effectiveness and making it an efficient alternative.
 We also compared our method with GRPO in terms of validation performance under the same wall-clock time\footnote{Evaluation time is also included in the reported wall-clock time.
-The model is evaluated every 10 iterations.} (Figure \hyperref[fig:GSM8K-accuracy-results]{4(c)}).
+The model is evaluated every 10 iterations.} (Figure \hyperref[fig:GSM8K-accuracy-results]{3(c)}).
 The results show that our algorithm significantly outperforms GRPO and ultimately converges to a much better solution.
 We further conduct experiments with additional models, including DeepSeekMath 7B \cite{shao2024deepseekmathpushinglimitsmathematical}, Qwen base and instruct models \cite{qwen3technicalreport}, as well as on the non-mathematical Knights-and-Knaves dataset \cite{xie2024memorization}.
 The detailed results of these experiments are presented in Appendix~\ref{appendix:addition_experiments_results}.